-Depending on your credit score, credit utilization ratio, what creditors you owe, income, payment history, payment status, and financial goals, will help to determine what debt relief program is best for you.
-If you have a high credit score – a debt consolidation loan could be your best option.
-If you are behind on your monthly payments – a debt settlement or debt validation program could be a better fit for you.
+Depending on your credit score, credit utilization ratio, what creditors you owe, income, payment history, payment status, and financial goals will help to determine what debt relief program is best for you.
+For example, if you have a high credit score – a debt consolidation loan could be your best option.
+On the other hand, if you are behind on your monthly payments – a debt settlement or debt validation program could be a better fit for you.

 In general, all debt relief programs are designed to;